Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Our lovely Icelandic horses were lively and we enjoyed their unique smooth pace the tölt and I couldn’t resist letting my eager horse head off on a nice canter.

-If you don’t want to ride you can pay 1500 ISK to visit the adorable horses.
-This includes a coffee/hot chocolate and their homemade rye bread, which is cooked for 24 hours in a hot spring and is delicious, moist and almost cake-like.
+This includes coffee/hot chocolate and their homemade rye bread, which is cooked for 24 hours in a hot spring and is delicious, moist and almost cake-like.

-On our way up to Húsafell we stopped at Hraunfossar waterfall, one of our busiest stops so far with lots of cars in the carpark and a cafe (with good chocolate cake) and toilets.
-It’s a large enough area that it didn’t feel crowded, though.
+On our way up to Húsafell we stopped at Hraunfossar waterfall, one of our busiest stops so far with lots of cars in the car park and a cafe (with good chocolate cake) and toilets.

 Hraunfossar isn’t a tall waterfall but it’s very wide with lots of small falls gushing into the turquoise river below.
-It looks especially beautiful in the autumn when the bushes above it turn shades of orange.

 Hraunfossar waterfall in Iceland